What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 - a few herbs on the balcony

-- a small patch of earth in the garden
+- a small patch of soil in the garden

 Even small gardening activities can strengthen the feeling of being connected to natural rhythms again.